Harm Reduction and Medication-Assisted Treatment

 Frank Filippelli, DO, PhD

 Case presentations are the core of every ECHO session.
 Each participant who chooses to present will access unique feedback and questions from a wide range of peers and experts in an all-teach, all-learn modality during each ECHO session.
-The ECHO session facilitator will moderate the case presentation and discussion portion of every session to ensure all participants have a chance to engage in peer-to-peer learning.
+The ECHO session facilitator will moderate every session's case presentation and discussion portion to ensure all participants can engage in peer-to-peer learning.

 Iowa is designated a Health Professional Shortage Area, especially for treating and managing behavioral health disorders.
 The Behavioral Health ECHO program supports primary care providers in assessing and managing substance use and mental health disorders.
-The learning series will utilize the ECHO Model to train and support primary care team members, behavioral health professionals, and case managers in the treatment and management of substance use disorders, psychiatric illnesses, and associated co-morbidities to help enhance integrated care in identifying and treating these concerns in their patients.
+The learning series will utilize the ECHO Model to train and support primary care team members, behavioral health professionals, and case managers in treating and managing substance use disorders, psychiatric illnesses, and associated co-morbidities to help enhance integrated care in identifying and treating these concerns in their patients.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Primary Care Association.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live, online activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.